 Schooling in Norway is mandatory for all children aged six to 16.
-Education is guaranteed by the Norwegian state and is thus free to all children at public schools in Oslo.
+Education is guaranteed by the Norwegian state and is free to all children at public schools in Oslo.
 However, many expats choose to send their children to private or international schools, of which there are a few to choose from.
-Surprisingly, there is not the same great variety that expats might find in other European cities.
+Surprisingly, though, there is not the same great variety that expats might find in other European cities.

 Daycare in Oslo

 Most children begin their education in Oslo when they are a year old and are placed in a barnehage, or daycare.
 A child’s barnehage is tied to their residential neighbourhood in Oslo, but there are hundreds in the city, often situated in the suburbs.
-The government gives residents Kontantstøtte (a family allowance) until children are three to help pay for barnehage.
+The government gives residents Kontantstøtte (a family allowance) until children turn three to help pay for barnehage.